Skip to main content

 paying for visa costs

-Businesses may be able to sponsor foreign workers to Australia through the employer sponsored visa program (which includes the Temporary Skill Shortage (Subclass 482) (TSS) visa and the Employer Nomination Scheme (Subclass 186) (ENS) visa).
+Businesses may be able to sponsor foreign workers to Australia through the employer sponsored visa program (which includes the Skills in Demand (Subclass 482) (SID) visa and the Employer Nomination Scheme (Subclass 186) (ENS) visa).
 This article explains whether fees in relation to these applications can be passed onto applicants, including examples provided by the Department of Home Affairs (Department).

 What is the basis for regulating these payments?